 A message to prospective students, their families, and educators:

-The COVID-19 outbreak is changing how schools teach and students learn all around the world.
-The staff at Yale’s Office of Undergraduate Admissions recognizes that the outbreak will have lasting effects on school communities and on students’ academic records, standardized testing opportunities, extracurricular activities, and learning experiences outside of school.
+The COVID-19 pandemic has changed how schools teach and students learn all around the world.
+The staff at Yale’s Office of Undergraduate Admissions recognizes that the pandemic will have lasting effects on school communities and on students’ academic records, standardized testing opportunities, extracurricular activities, and learning experiences outside of school.

 We hope to reassure all future college applicants that your community’s response to the outbreak—and your personal circumstances associated with it—will not negatively affect your chances of admission to Yale.